-Cassandra currently serves on the boards of California Musical Theatre, University of California African American Advisory Panel, California Community Colleges Career Education African American Advisory Panel, Golden 1 Credit Union, Norwood Avenue Housing Corporation, Shasta Housing Corporation, Align Capital Region, Sacramento Steps Forward and Aggie Square Innovation Center Committee.
-She is also an active member of St. Paul Missionary Baptist Church and President of the Sacramento Chapter of The Links, Inc.
+Cassandra currently serves on the boards of Golden 1 Credit Union, Norwood Avenue Housing Corporation, Greater Sacramento Economic Council, Sacramento Metro Chamber, Sacramento Steps Forward, California Community College Black/African American Advisory Panel and Centene Health Equity and Wellness Council.
+She is also an active member of St. Paul Missionary Baptist Church and the Sacramento Chapter of The Links, Inc.

-Cassandra has been recognized as: 2005 Women Who Mean Business, 2008 Mother of the Year by the Saint John’s Shelter Program, 2009 Black Expo Women of Inspiration, 2010 Zeta Phi Beta Woman of the Year, The Repairer of Breach Award, 2015 Asian Resources Community Service Award and 2016 California Legislative Black Caucus Black History Month Honoree.
-Cassandra will receive the Al Geiger Memorial Award in January 2018 from the Sacramento Metro Chamber of Commerce.
+Cassandra has been recognized as: 2005 Women Who Mean Business, 2008 Mother of the Year by the Saint John’s Shelter Program, 2009 Black Expo Women of Inspiration, 2010 Zeta Phi Beta Woman of the Year, The Repairer of Breach Award, 2015 Asian Resources Community Service Award, 2016 California Legislative Black Caucus Black History Month Honoree, Power of One Award 2019, and 2021 Dr Martin Luther King Jr. Community Impact Award from the Sacramento Kings Foundation.

-Cassandra received a Masters in Public Administration from the University of San Francisco and Bachelor of Arts in Urban Studies from the University of Maryland, College Park.
-She and her husband, Rick, have been married thirty-nine years and enjoy spending time with their adult children and their spouses and four beautiful granddaughters.
+Cassandra received a Master’s in Public Administration from the University of San Francisco and a Bachelor of Arts in Urban Studies from the University of Maryland, College Park.
+She and her husband, Rick, have been married 43 years and enjoy spending time with their adult children and their spouses and six grandchildren.